Interested in Joining a Club and Getting Involved? Handbook for Student Organizations

 Advisor: Doug Gray, email@example.com

-The purpose of Peake Communication is to provide an opportunity for students interested in communication studies to obtain the knowledge and hands-on experience to communicate effectively in the real world.
+The Peake Communication Club provides an opportunity for students interested in communication studies to obtain the knowledge and hands-on experience to communicate effectively in the real world.
 All levels of communication will be explored, from interpersonal to mass media.
 Based on membership interests, the organization will engage in a variety of activities which may include the creation of media presentations, collaborations with Communication faculty, and off-campus field study in the discipline.

 Advisor: Angela Forgrave, firstname.lastname@example.org

-The Peake Players are the campus student drama group under the direction of Theatre Professor Anita Tecce.
+The Peake Players are the campus student drama group under the direction of the Theatre Professor.
 The Peake Players present a major student production each semester as well as a summer dinner theatre murder mystery.

-Phi Theta Kappa (application & acceptance required for membership)
+Phi Theta Kappa (Invitation, application and acceptance required for membership)

-Phi Theta Kappa (PTK) is the premier international honor society for two year colleges.
-It’s primary function is to recognize and promote scholastic achievement in community, technical, and junior college students.
-Membership is offered to students who have earned a grade point average (gPA) of 3.50 or higher, who have earned 12 or more college credits, and who have declared a major.
-Phi Theta Kappa offers students more than just a membership certificate; it is an active organization with opportunities for fun and service both on and off campus.
+Phi Theta Kappa is the premier international honor society for two-year colleges.
+Its primary function is to recognize and promote scholastic achievement in community, technical, and junior college students.
+Membership is offered to students who have earned a grade point average (GPA) of 3.50 or higher, who have earned 12 or more college credits, and who have declared a major.
+Based on four hallmarks (Scholarship, Leadership, Service, and Fellowship), Phi Theta Kappa offers students more than just a membership certificate; it is an active organization with opportunities for fun and service both on- and off-campus.

 The purpose of this club is to provide an avenue for students to gain firsthand experience with all parts of a theatrical production, as well as bring awareness of theatre to the students and community at large.
 To that end, the club will produce one play a semester, as well as any other events, workshops, or presentations decided upon by the club.
 The club will also work with other clubs of the college to promote the club itself as well as theatre in general.